samaradel/www_threefold/www.threefoldtoken.com/content/pto/tf-pto.md

 #Don't remove title!

 title = "pto"
-header = "PTO - SUMMARY OFFERING TERMS" subtitle = "Threefold Token"
+header = "A safe digital currency backed by a new, neutral and green Internet" subtitle = "Threefold Token"

 +++